mirzayevio/CS-study-plan/README.md

 # The Barbarossa Chronicles: Conquering the World of CS, One Byte at a Time

-This repository contains my study plan for revisiting and deeply learning key topics in computer science.
+This repository contains my study plan (_opinionated_) for revisiting and deeply learning key topics in computer science.
 The following topics will be covered, with resources and links to help guide my learning process.

 ### These resources were fundamental in designing this study plan and helped inspire the structure of the repository.
 - [https://teachyourselfcs.com/](https://teachyourselfcs.com/)